 The goal of a Pensacola, Florida wrongful death suit is to shift the losses of death from the family to the wrongdoer.
 Therefore, other family members may also sue if they were at least partly dependent on the person who passed away.

 - Decedent’s adoptive siblings

-- If decedent was a mother, any children born out of wedlock
+- If the decedent was a mother, any children born out of wedlock

-These parties are permitted to recover damages because they were harmed by decedent’s death.
+These parties are permitted to recover damages since they were harmed by the decedent’s death.